plitwinski/akka-dot-net-as-an-example-of-actor-model-presentation/README.md

 # Akka.net as an example of actor model

-This repository contains the presentation about actor model and a few practical examples
+Contains the presentation about actor model and a few practical examples